Cognoscan/condense_db/spec.md

 Where `C7` indicates the `ext 8` type, `41` is the size (65 bytes), `02`
 indicates this is a hash, and `01` indicates it is a BLAKE2B hash with a 64-byte digest.

+If the first byte is set to 0, the hash has a special meaning and refers to the current document it is within.
+There shall be no other bytes present in the hash value, meaning it should be encoded as `D40200`.

 ### Identity ###